Bolivia Astro Adventure

 F.A.Q

-Although I might be a bit biased, you should definitely join! 😉 While there are a number of photography workshops being offered in places like Bolivia, none of them offer a similar experience.
-Not only have I been working as a photo workshop instructor for 18 years, which included time leading trips for National Geographic, but I have spent much of my career exploring South America.
-My first trip to Bolivia was back in 2012, which caused me to fall in love with this amazing country.
-I work hard to make sure I meet each of my clients at their own level, providing ample 1 on 1 time while we are out in the field.
-This combined with the “collaborative learning environment” that we foster on all our trips provides a unique and engaging learning experience for photographers of all levels on this workshop.
-Our goal is to make sure that you get everything possible out of this workshop experience!
+Although we might be a bit biased, you should definitely join! 😉 While several photography workshops are offered in places like Bolivia, none offer a similar experience!
+Colby’s first adventure to Bolivia was back in 2012 and he has been running photo workshops & tours here ever since.
+This specific trip was fully designed by Colby Brown but is lead by Stan Moniz, a Sony Ambassador and award winning astro photographer based out of California.
+Our team will work hard to ensure we meet each of my clients at their own level, providing ample one-on-one time while we are out in the field.
+This, combined with the “collaborative learning environment” that we foster on all our trips, provides a unique and engaging learning experience for photographers of all levels with this workshop.
+We aim to ensure you get everything possible out of this workshop experience!

 This workshop starts in La Paz, Bolivia (LPB airport code) on the first day of your workshop, which acts as an arrival day.
 You can arrive at any point during the day, but we do have a planned sunset shoot over the city, so if you can find a flight that arrives in the morning or mid-day, that would be best.

-Depending on which country you are from, you might need VISAS to enter Bolivia.
-Be sure to check with your local Bolivia embassy for all entry requirements.
+Depending on your home country, you might need a visa to enter Bolivia.
+Be sure to check with your local Bolivian embassy for all entry requirements.

 As Bolivia adjusts its COVID regulations, so will Colby Brown Photography.
 We will update this section of the FAQ closer to the start date of the workshop with any relevant information.

-The main focus of this workshop will be concentrated on astro/night photography around the Salar de Uyuni, the world’s largest salt flats.
-Outside of that, you will have opportunities to photograph a variety of landscapes as well as some wildlife in the general area, especially with flamingos around Laguna Verde & Laguna Colorada in the high altitude southwest portions of the country..
+This workshop’s main focus will be Astro/night photography around the Salar de Uyuni, the world’s largest salt flats.
+Outside of that, you will have plenty of opportunities to photograph various landscape scenes during sunrise/sunset and photograph wildlife, especially flamingos around Laguna Colorada, during the high-altitude southwest portions of our adventure.

 The workshop tuition listed above is based on double occupancy (shared rooms with another client of the same sex if you are traveling solo).
-If there is availability for a single room for the workshop, the cost is $750 USD extra.
-This is a first come first serve basis and is based on room availability at our
+If there is availability for a single room for the workshop, the cost is $850 USD extra.
+This is a first come, first serve basis and is based on room availability with our hotels throughout the country.

 With a focus on Astro and landscape photography, you will want to have the lens mm length equivalent from 16- 200mm.
 This can include a 16-35 for wide-angle landscapes, a 24-70 (0r 24-105) as a walk-around lens, and a 70-200 to allow you to zoom in on distant mountains for some more intimate scenes.
-I highly recommend bringing a fast wide prime such as the 14mm f/1.8 from Sony so that you can get as much of the night sky in your frame as possible without increasing your ISO too high.
+I highly recommend bringing a fast wide prime such as the 14mm f/1.8 from Sony so you can get as much of the night sky in your frame as possible without increasing your ISO too high.
+When it comes to the Flamingos, having something that reaches beyond 400mm can be very helpful as Flamingos tend to like to keep their distances in most situations.

 In Colby’s gear bag you will find the following…